tinacms/tina-graphql-gateway/packages/client/readme.md

 }
 ```

 How would this look as forms in Tina?
 We'd need to know that `author` is actually referencing another node, and we'd need to split our response into multiple forms.
 The `post` form would need to treat the `author` field as a reference (perhaps a select field with all possible "authors"), while the `author` from would be where you can alter the author's data.
-And to make things more difficult, when the `post` form change's it's `author` value, you'll have to refetch the author data from the server and recreate that form.
+And to make things more difficult, when the `post` form changes its `author` value, you'll have to refetch the author data from the server and recreate that form.

 ```ts
 const postFormConfig = {